Tag: Epiphany

 Galatians 5:2–15

 I’ve probably shared this before; forgive me.
 A number of years ago, I was in a bible study.
 In it was a woman who said, “I don’t believe in the God of the Old Testament, only the New One.
-Only the God of the New Testament is a God of .”
+Only the God of the New Testament is a God of Love.”

 Our study leaders were not the most theologically conservative.
 Even so, they quickly (and gently) corrected her.
 Yet, I know many people like her who were raised with the “hellfire and brimstone” type of sermons and teachings which predominately used the Old Testament to cause people to be terrified of God.

 The Jews of Paul’s time weren’t so much afraid of God as they were not following the rules.
-The rules were the source of alongside the religious leaders who instilled fear.
+The rules were the source of fear alongside the religious leaders who instilled fear.

 This same affliction has been part of the church for generations.
 People followed rules because they could “safely” belong following the rules.
 Of course, that does not mean they understood the rationale behind the rules, or believed it.